stuartmcalpine/zoom_particle_load_creator/README.md

 which will install `generate-particle-load` and any dependencies.

 As a final step, compile the `Cython` dependencies.
+Goto `src/particle_load/cython` and run `cythonize -i MakeGrid.pyx`.

 ### MPI installation for `read_swift`